Malav2364/Blogz/README.md

 ## 📌 Overview

-Blogz aims to simplify building scalable blogging platforms.
+WriteWave aims to simplify building scalable blogging platforms.
 Its core features include:

 - **Rich Text Editor**: Create and format content with media uploads and advanced styling.
 - **Role-Based Access**: Secure routes and permissions for users, admins, and authors.